DaniRamirezVaquero/Lol_Skin_Generator/README.md

 ## Usage 🚀

-You can run the application either inside the Docker container or directly with Streamlit.
+You can run the application either inside the Docker container or directly with after installing the requirements Streamlit.

 ## Interface 🖥️
 <img src="./example_results/Interface.png" alt="Interface" width="600"/>